Jason10897/UniConn/README.md

 Our Vision for UniConn is to enable students and alumni to have an easy way to interact with each other.
 Our platform targets two types of users:<br>
 1. Student users are typically aged 18-30 and are actively pursuing an undergraduate or a graduate level degree.
 The motivation for these users is to look for guidance with the current challenges being faced by them. </br>
 2. Alumni users are typically aged 25-40 and are working professionals with an undergraduate or a graduate level degree.
-The motivation for these users is to help out current students of their Alma mater and to give back to their university, “feel good” reasons.
+The motivation for these users is to help out current students of their Alma mater and to give back to their university, and “feel good” reasons.

 The project focuses on 4 main design challenges:</br>
 1. Students and alumni can connect to each other - Using search and filter</br>